Baby bed bugs (simply nymphs) are the bed bugs going through the initial 5 stages of their life-cycle.

 Do baby bed bugs Jump or Crawl?

 Will bed bugs climb up rough surfaces?
-Bed bugs, including the nymphs, have small hooks on their legs.
+Bed bugs, including the baby bed bugs-nymphs, have small hooks on their legs.
 Therefore, these structures the bugs hold onto pores, cracks or crevices of different rough surfaces and thus quickly climb up metals, plastics, walls, cloths, or timber.
 On the flip side, bed bugs cannot climb up on smoother covers such as glass and porcelain.

 Do Baby Bed Bugs Bite?

-But how do the bites from baby bed bugs look like?
+But how do the bites from nymphs look like?
 Well, bites from the nymphs will look just like those from the adult bed bugs.
 As a reminder, such bites leave reddish bumps on your skin and are itchy too.
-Equally, baby bed bugs will mainly bite your shoulders and arms – this can be compared to fleas that mainly bite the feet and ankles.
+Equally, nymphs will mainly bite your shoulders and arms – this can be compared to fleas that mainly bite the feet and ankles.

 Where can baby bed bugs be found?